The Millenium Project

 So there you have it, folks.
 An admission from the inside that Network 21 exists not to sell Amway products, not to support "Independent Business Owners" in their quest for wealth, not to help IBOs to build their downlines and spread the wealth creation, but to sell tools and seminars.
 And it does it for a profit, too (so there goes "we provide these services at cost to help you build your business" and other lies).
 This is probably the only occasion on which I have ever detected an iota of honesty in anyone involved with one of these organisations.
 Perhaps he didn't understand what he was writing.
 Perhaps he thought that I was the sort of person who would believe what he said because he said it in a nice voice.
 He was wrong.

 (In 1982, Amway founder Rich de Vos described making money from tools and seminars as "illegal".
-Click here to hear Rich's edict, something which he said but never enforced.)
+Listen to Rich's edict, something which he said but never enforced.
+But as lying was his business model, why would anyone expect him to stop illegal activity?

 One of the things the spruiker had a gloat at me about was when I mentioned Amway's legal problems in the UK.
 He told me that the case had been settled and Amway was back in business and going at full strength.
 It surely was a great win for Amway.
 In making his ruling in the case, the judge observed: